ajdungan/vasttools/README.md

 The aim is to setup a list of usble tools that can be used with vastai.
 The tools are free to use, modify and distribute.

+# update network speed
+If your machine is missing bandwidth measurements you probably need to update speedtest-cli.
+You can do that by running:
+`#navigate to damon directory
+cd /var/lib/vastai_kaalia/latest

+#download and run speedtest-cli
+wget -O speedtest-cli https://raw.githubusercontent.com/sivel/speedtest-cli/master/speedtest.py;chmod +x speedtest-cli;`

 ## Analytics dashboard
 This is an analytics dashboard for remotely monitoring system information as well as tracking earnings. https://github.com/jjziets/vast.ai-tools/blob/master/analytics